On Low-rank Trace Regression under General Sampling Distribution: Applications to Exact Recovery

 \section{Applications to Exact Recovery}

 In this section we study the trace regression problem when there is no noise.
-It is known that, under certain assumptions, it is possible to recover the true matrix $\bBstar$ exactly, with high probability (e.g., \citep{candes2009exact,keshavan2009matrix}).
-The discussion of Section 3.4 in \citep{negahban2012restricted} makes it clear that bounds given in terms of spikiness are not strong enough to obtain exact recovery even in the noiseless setting for the matrix completion problem (studied in \S \ref{subsec:matrix-completion}).
-However, will will show in this section that the methodology from \S \ref{sec:trace-reg} can be used to prove exact recovery for the two cases of compressed sensing studied in previous section (\S \ref{subsec:gauss-ensemble}-\ref{subsec:factored-meas}).
-We will conclude this section with a brief discussion on exact recovery for the multi-task learning case (\S \ref{subsec:bandit-regression}).
+It is known that, under certain assumptions, it is possible to recover the true matrix $\Param$ exactly, with high probability \citep{candes2009exact,keshavan2009matrix}.
+The discussion of Section 3.4 in \citep{negahban2012restricted}, in the context of the matrix-completion problem, we can deduce that that upper bounds that rely on the spikiness of $\Param$ are not strong enough to guarantee exact recovery of $\Param$, even in the noiseless setting.
+However, will will show in this section that the methodology from \cref{sec:trace-reg} can be used to prove exact recovery for the two cases of compressed sensing studied in previous sections (\cref{subsec:gauss-ensemble,subsec:factored-meas}).
+After that, we will conclude this section with a brief discussion on exact recovery for the multi-task learning case (\cref{subsec:bandit-regression}).

-For any arbitrary sampling operator $\Xop(\cdot)$, let $\Sset$ be defined as follows:
+For any arbitrary sampling operator $\SamplingOp(\cdot)$, let $\Sset$ be defined as follows:

-Using $\sigma_\eps=0$ and the linear model \eqref{eq:generative-model}, one can verify that $\bBstar\in\Sset$ and so, $\Sset$ is not empty.
+Using $\sigma_\Noise=0$ and the linear model \cref{eq:generative-model}, one can verify that $\Param\in\Sset$ and thus that $\Sset$ is not empty.
 The definition of $\Sset$ implies that $\Sset$ is an affine space and is thus convex.
 Next, note that, for any $\bB\in\Sset$, the following identity holds:

 Therefore, the minimizers of the optimization problem